shanep-web/shanep-web.github.io/_lessons/lesson20.md

 ## It didn't work

 If you have completed everything and your code doesn't work you may have missed a step.
-At this point instead of trying to figure out what when wrong it is easier to just start over from scratch.
-If you got everything working you don't need to delete anything unless you want to.
-Everything will be automatically deleted at the end of the semester 😊.
-You may want to keep all the work you have done an use it for your final project.
+At this point instead of trying to figure out what went wrong it is easier to just start over from scratch.

 ### Delete your Function